syncthing/docs/users/config.rst

 .. option:: options.crashReportingEnabled

-    Switch to opt out from the :doc:`automatic crash reporting <crashrep>` feature to avoid Syncthing "phoning home" on serious troubles.
+    Switch to opt out from the :doc:`automatic crash reporting <crashrep>` feature.
+Set ``false`` to keep Syncthing from sending panic logs on serious troubles.
 Defaults to ``true``, to help the developers troubleshoot.

 .. option:: options.databaseTuning